Prajwal-banakar/Ai-powered-Fitness/README.md

 - **AI Chatbot**: A powerful, integrated chatbot powered by Groq that can answer a wide range of questions on any topic.
 - **Inspirational Content**: A beautiful section displaying motivational fitness quotes and images to keep users inspired.
 - **Find Nearby Gyms**: A convenient link that opens Google Maps to show gyms near the user's location.
+- **Find Nearby Yoga Classes**: A convenient link that opens Google Maps to show yoga classes near the user's location.

 ## Tech Stack